jonathanhogg/flitter/README.md

 The available global values are:

-- `beat` - the current master clock beat (a monotonically-increasing floating point value)
+- `beat` - the current main clock beat (a monotonically-increasing floating point value)
 - `quantum` - the beats per quantum (usually 4)
 - `delta` - the difference between the current value of `beat` and the value at the last display frame
-- `clock` - the time in seconds since the "start" of the master clock, this will adjust when the tempo or quantum is changed to keep the value of `beat` constant, so it's generally not a particularly useful value
+- `clock` - the time in seconds since the "start" of the main clock, this will adjust when the tempo or quantum is changed to keep the value of `beat` constant, so it's generally not a particularly useful value
 - `performance` - a value in the range [0.5 ..
 1.5] that represents how well
     the engine is doing at maintaining the maximum frame rate (usually 60fps, but configurable with a command-line option) – above 1.0 means that the